 Select the Keywords tab to view the backend keywords to edit.
 There are 5 sections for you to update as shown in the screenshot below:

 Let’s focus on the Search Terms in this blog post.
-If you need help with other attributes, please check out our blog post on optimizing Amazon backend search terms HERE.
 Using the methods mentioned above to find your list of keywords and following the tips suggested by Amazon, insert them in the Search Terms column.
 Here’s a good example of what a good backend search terms should look like,

 Pro Tip: Count your search term characters using an online character count tool.